leela-zero/leela-zero/README.md

 case that was used for the example supervised network listed in "I just want to play".

+# Training

+For training a new network, you need some tooling to produce input data suitable for an existing DCNN training framework (Caffe, TensorFlow, Torch, Theano) with the inputs laid out as above, a model description (2 examples are provided) and a way to covert the output to a weights file in the above format.

+This tooling isn't included in this repository.
+It should be fairly straightforward to modify Mugo (https://github.com/brilee/MuGo) to do both of these things, and the code of Mugo is much cleaner and understandable than what I have.
+(Bonus points for modifying Mugo into Mugo Zero, which is also not difficult)

 # Todo

 - [ ] Less atrocious build instructions, list of package names for distros